 How do we stop grinding or clenching?
 Are there any dental treatments to help with these?

 The most effective solution with grinding and clenching is good stress management.
 Find enjoyable activities that you can do to relieve your stress!
 In terms of dental treatment, we can help by constructing a night guard which is a clear plastic acrylic which fits onto your entire top teeth.
 This is to be worn before you sleep at night, and if you do grind, you will be grinding on the night guard rather than your teeth.
 Something else that you can do to alleviate the other symptoms mentioned above is good routine jaw exercises!

 If you think you have experienced these symptoms before, or have heard someone tell you that you are grinding your teeth, pay your dentist a visit or bring it up at your next appointment!
-We will be more than happy to help you address your concern or answer any other questions you may have about teeth grinding.
+We will be more than happy to help you address your concern or answer any other questions you may have about bruxism.

 Please give Fullarton Park Dental a call on 8272 5271 if you have any further questions or if you would like to book an appointment with one of our dentists.